2025 Hungarian Grand Prix

 The 2025 Hungarian Grand Prix (officially known as the Formula 1 Lenovo Hungarian Grand Prix 2025) was a Formula One motor race that took place on 3 August 2025 at the Hungaroring in Mogyoród, Hungary.
 It was the fourteenth round of the 2025 Formula One World Championship.
 Charles Leclerc took pole position for the race in the Ferrari, but lost out to Lando Norris, who won the race to give McLaren their 200th Formula One victory.
 Norris's teammate Oscar Piastri and George Russell of Mercedes rounded out the podium.

+The top five remained unchanged for both the Drivers' and Constructors' Championship, with Norris reducing the gap to nine points over Piastri following his fifth win of the season.
+Max Verstappen remained in third with 187 points, but only 15 points ahead of Russell, with Leclerc a further 21 points behind.
+McLaren extended their lead to 299 points over Ferrari in second, with Mercedes a further 24 points behind in third.

 Background

 The event was held at the Hungaroring in Mogyoród for the 40th time in the circuit's history, across the weekend of 1–3 August.
 The Grand Prix was the fourteenth round of the 2025 Formula One World Championship and the 40th running of the Hungarian Grand Prix as part of the Formula One World Championship.

 Championship standings before the race

 Going into the weekend, Oscar Piastri led the Drivers' Championship with 266 points, 16 points ahead of teammate Lando Norris in second and 65 ahead of Max Verstappen in third.
 McLaren, with 516 points, led the Constructors' Championship from Ferrari and Mercedes, who were second and third with 248 and 220 points, respectively.